redis/docs/content/integrate/redis-data-integration/data-pipelines/data-pipelines.md

 transform the captured data before writing it to the target.
 Each job file contains a YAML
 configuration that controls the transformation for a particular table from the source database.
-For ingest pipelines, you can also add a `default-job.yaml` file to provide a default transformation for tables that don't have a specific job file of their own.
+You can also add a `default-job.yaml` file to provide a default transformation for tables that don't have a specific job file of their own.

 The job files have a structure like the following example.
 This configures a default